ChrisAlphabet/coffee-can-radar/README.md

 I would like to move away from using Altium.
 It is a great tool, but I no longer have access to a license and I would like to be able to create designs that can be shared easily.
 For this project I will try out Kicad.
 I can always fall back to Circuit Maker if it doesnt work out.

+## Notes

+I need to experiment with the baseband circuits.
+Some examples uses a gain stage followed by a low pass filter, another example just added another gain stage before the mixer input.
+I think I'll get a prototype board made of just the RF section and then play around with some baseband circuits.

 ## Useful Resources

 1. [MIT Coffee Can Radar](https://ocw.mit.edu/resources/res-ll-003-build-a-small-radar-system-capable-of-sensing-range-doppler-and-synthetic-aperture-radar-imaging-january-iap-2011/)